sttp/Specification/Sections/DataPointCharacteristics.md

 Subscriber can request desired data point exception characteristics to reduce data reception volume with the expectation that if subscription to publisher succeeds, requested exception characteristics will be respected.

-> :wrench: Operational Statistics
+> :wrench: Recommended Operational Statistics
-* Publisher will maintain overall and per-subscriber statistical count of how many data points are configured with exception based delivery.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points are configured with exception based delivery.
-* Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with exception based delivery.
+> * Publisher will maintain overall and per-subscriber statistical count of how many data points have been published with exception based delivery.
-* Subscriber will maintain statistical count of how many data points are configured with exception based delivery.
+> * Subscriber will maintain statistical count of how many data points are configured with exception based delivery.
-* Subscriber will maintain statistical count of how many data points values have been received with exception based delivery.
+> * Subscriber will maintain statistical count of how many data points values have been received with exception based delivery.

 ### Resolution Characteristic